dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Dude I've messed up my console variables, how can I factory-reset them ?
 A: Easy.
-First you need to enable the developer mode via "trackassembly_devmode 1" Then in the bodygroup/skin text box ( or "trackassembly_bgskids" variable ) enter:
+First you need to enable the developer mode via "trackassembly_devmode 1" Then in the bodygroup/skin text box ( or "trackassembly_bgskids" variable ) type:
-   "reset cvars":
+   "reset cvars"
      Resets all cvars to the factory default settings "delete"
-     Followed by a space for deleting the exported database without quitting the game, followed by either "cl" or "sv" or both, separated by space to delete the client or server or both instance generated databases
+     Followed by a space for deleting the exported database without quitting the game, followed by either "cl" or "sv" or both, separated by space to delete the client or server or both instance generated databases Press enter to apply an option from these above and click the "Reset variables" button.
 N: The console variables being set in this question will be reset also

 Q: Dude how can I control the spawned pieces in multiplayer
 A: Easy.
 The track pieces are props, so they are registered to:
-   1) Variable "sbox_maxprops"     the maximum props on the server
+   1) Variable "sbox_maxprops"     The maximum props on the server
-   2) Variable "sbox_maxasmtracks" a variable for the maximum things spawned via TA You can trigger these limits independently from one another.
+   2) Variable "sbox_maxasmtracks" A variable for the maximum things spawned via TA You can trigger these limits independently from one another.
 For example:
    "maxprops" is 50 and "maxasmtracks" is 30 will trigger maxasmtracks "maxprops" is 30 and "maxasmtracks" is 50 will trigger maxprops